Questions and Answers

 Most of our scholarships are open to all persons regardless of sexual orientation.
-We believe that straight allies have a tremendous role to play in moving our society towards one of equality and understanding, thus we have funded a number of straight students over the years and will continue to do so.
+We believe that allies have a tremendous role to play in moving our society towards one of equality and understanding, thus we have funded a number of ally students over the years and will continue to do so.

-There are several community resources that exist!
+There are several community resources that exist.
 We suggest you first see if your school has computer’s that you could use.
 School or community libraries are also a good place to visit as are community centers.
 NELA Centers for Student Success in Portland, OR and Seattle, WA have computers with Internet access and many local YMCA/YWCA’s have computer labs.
 If you have other resources to share or if you are not able to access the resources listed, please let us know.

 You are required to provide a transcript regardless of the amount of time that has lapsed.
 We do accept unofficial transcripts.
-If you have the ability to access them from your online student account, that is the best method!
+If you have the ability to access them from your online student account, that is the best method.

-To be fair to all applicants, we are very strict on the due date – applications must be postmarked by the due date and time.
+To be fair to all applicants, we are very strict on the due date – applications must be submitted by the due date and time.
 We cannot accept late applications or materials under any circumstance.

 No. If you are awarded a scholarship, the check(s) will be made out to your school and credited to your student account.